artyapple/about_me/content/edu/index.md

 ![regular](images/uni.png)

-In 2019, I graduated from the [University of Applied Science Hamburg](https://www.haw-hamburg.de/en/) with a degree in computer science.
-I was lucky enough to join Prof. Becke's group of students who specialized in distributed systems.
-Under Professor Becke guidance, I completed my graduate thesis on "Analysis of a blockchain-based IoT infrastructure with Ethereum and Swarm".
+I graduated from the [University of Applied Science Hamburg](https://www.haw-hamburg.de/en/) with a bachelor degree in computer science in 2019.
+I consider myself lucky to join Prof. Becke’s group of students who specialized in distributed systems.
+Under Professor Becke guidance, I wrote my graduate thesis on “Analysis of a blockchain-based IoT infrastructure with Ethereum and Swarm”.

 {{< twitter_simple 1164804305964023808 >}}